jaimiea/Jaimiea-portfolio/critique-by-design.md

 <br>

-Document what you changed based on the user feedback in your redesign.  (user feedback writeup, avoid identifying info, no full names)
+Document what you changed based on the user feedback in your redesign Insights from user feedback: simple, accessibility when choosing colors, caption, informative or more interesting title
+challenges: could not use 2021 data to tell story about the article's take on global conflict and china and Russia.
+Seemed irrelevant
+Excel data showed Billons and thousands and tableau could not read the values correctly.
+Needed to change raw data to billions for accurate visualization
 Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently. (describe changes, troubleshooting, excel data revisions)
+challenges: could not use 2021 data to tell story about the article's take on global conflict and china and Russia.
+Seemed irrelevant
+Excel data showed Billons and thousands and tableau could not read the values correctly.
+Needed to change raw data to billions for accurate visualization

 ultimately opted for simple redesign.